Tom Vodanovich: Professional career

 On 2 January 2021, Vodanovich signed with the Sydney Kings of the Australian NBL as an injury replacement for Xavier Cooks.
 In 36 games during the 2020–21 season, he averaged 5.0 points and 2.4 rebounds per game.
 He then joined the Auckland Huskies for the 2021 New Zealand NBL season.

 On 27 June 2021, Vodanovich re-signed with the Kings for the 2021–22 NBL season.
 He helped the Kings win the NBL championship and then joined the Wellington Saints for the 2022 New Zealand NBL season.

 On 29 May 2022, Vodanovich signed a two-year deal with the New Zealand Breakers, returning to the franchise for a second stint.
 He helped the Breakers reach the grand final series in 2022–23.
-Following the NBL season, he had a one-game stint with Converge FiberXers of the Philippine Basketball Association (PBA).
+Following the NBL season, he had a one-game stint with Converge FiberXers of the Philippine Basketball Association (PBA) and then re-joined the Wellington Saints for the 2023 New Zealand NBL season.

+On 21 June 2023, Vodanovich was released from his contract by the Breakers.

+Vodanovich re-joined the Converge FiberXers as the team's import for the 2023–24 PBA Commissioner's Cup.
+He was released by the team on 5 December 2023 after averaging 20.8 points, 12.4 rebounds, 3.6 assists and 1.2 steals in five games.

+On 5 January 2024, Vodanovich signed with the Tasmania JackJumpers for the rest of the 2023–24 NBL season.
+The JackJumpers went on to reach the grand final series, where they defeated Melbourne United 3–2 to win the championship.
+Vodanovich missed game five of the series after returning to New Zealand for his wedding.

+Vodanovich joined the Auckland Tuatara for the 2024 New Zealand NBL season, returning to the franchise for a second stint.

+On 25 June 2024, Vodanovich signed with the South East Melbourne Phoenix for the 2024–25 NBL season.

-He is set to re-join the Wellington Saints for the 2023 New Zealand NBL season.
+He re-joined the Tuatara for the 2025 New Zealand NBL season.

 National team career

 In 2012, Vodanovich played for the Junior Tall Blacks at the FIBA Oceania Under-18 Championship and the Albert Schweitzer Tournament.
 He made his debut for the Tall Blacks in 2018.
+He joined the Tall Blacks for qualifiers in February 2024.

 Personal life

-Vodanovich and his partner Jade have a daughter.
+Vodanovich and his wife Jade have a daughter.